-- 1 Within development boundaries economic development will be supported with preference given to brownfield sites provided that - i. proposals demonstrate they will benefit the local economy and; - ii. for live/work home units, they are not detrimental to the amenity of neighbours. - 2 Outside development boundaries and the Appledore Marine Employment Zone, small-scale proposals for business enterprises that require a rural location will be supported providing that: - i. an economic need is demonstrated which benefits the local economy, and which cannot reasonably be met within development boundaries; and - ii. they do not conflict with other Neighbourhood Plan policies. - 3.
-Loss of existing employment uses will only be supported where it can be demonstrat-ed that the existing use is no longer required or viable, and that the premises/site/ business has been actively marketed for at least twelve months at an appropriate market price. - 7.1 The Northam Neighbourhood Plan recognises that the provision of local employment opportunities is crucial to achieving sustainable development in economic terms.
-This development will be environmentally sustainable, and create well-paid jobs for residents, without harming the distinctive character of the three settlements. - 7.2 Sustainable economic development will support a thriving community, and minimise the number of people who have to undertake long journeys to work.
-There is a need to increase well-paid and quality employment opportunities across all sectors in the NNP area, reducing the need to travel for work, thus helping to reduce pollution and traffic congestion. - 7.3 The Plan will therefore seek to encourage business and employment development to secure a prosperous economic future by supporting and encouraging more business start-up development to broaden the economic base.
-There is a shortage in the area of modern employment sites, with good connection to high-speed broadband.
+- 7.1 The Northam Neighbourhood Plan recognises that the provision of local employment opportunities is crucial to achieving sustainable development in economic terms.
+This development will be environmentally sustainable, and create well-paid jobs for residents, without harming the distinctive character of the three settlements. - 7.2 Sustainable economic development will support a thriving community and minimise the number of people who must take long journeys to work.
+There is a need to increase well-paid and quality employment opportunities across all sectors in the NNP area.
+This would reduce the need to travel for work, thus helping to reduce pollution and traffic congestion. - 7.3 The Plan will therefore seek to encourage business and employment development to secure a prosperous economic future by supporting and encouraging more business start-up development to broaden the economic base.
+There is a shortage of modern employment sites, with good connection to high-speed broadband.
 This is essential in supporting local job opportunities. - 7.4 NDAT Local Plan Policy ST11: Delivering Employment and Economic Growth supports growth and training in a flexible and locally responsive fashion.
 The Northam Neighbourhood Plan provides local support and focus for Policy ST11 by supporting existing businesses and encouraging the establishment of new businesses in appropriate locations.
 A prime aim is to enable residents to work in the area, including from their homes.

-7.5 The Plan seeks to support the reinvigoration of maritime and coastal business, including: Fishing industry, Hospitality, Aquaculture, Ship and boat building and repair, Tourism, Community Business Hubs and Workspaces, Agriculture and Rural Business, and Camping and Caravan Sites.
+7.5 The Plan seeks to support the reinvigoration of maritime and coastal business, including Fishing industry, Hospitality, Aquaculture, Ship and boat building and repair, Tourism, Community Business Hubs and Workspaces, Agriculture and Rural Business, and Camping and Caravan Sites.

-7.6 It is also the intention of Policy ED1 to ensure that any future business development respects the sensitive landscape setting of Northam, Appledore and Westward Ho!, and its heritage assets, community spirit and distinct sense of place between those settlements.
-Therefore the most sustainable location for economic development is within settlement boundaries.
-Outside settlement development boundaries and the Appledore Marine Employment Zone, Policy ED1 supports small-scale proposals for economic development that require rural locations such as farm diversification schemes.
-In the area between settlements Policy ED1 and Policy ED2 are intended to work with Policies EN2 and EN3.
+7.6 It is also the intention of Policy ED1 to ensure that any future business development respects the sensitive landscape setting of Northam, Appledore and Westward Ho! and its heritage assets, community spirit and distinct sense of place between those settlements.
+Therefore, the most sustainable location for economic development is within settlement boundaries.
+Outside settlement development boundaries and the Appledore Marine Employment Zone, Policy ED1 supports small-scale proposals for economic development that require rural locations such as